Sonnet 5 vs Haiku 4.5 vs Opus 5: Which Claude Model Wins? (July 2026)

 The single most important question: are you on claude.ai or the API?

-If you're on claude.ai (the consumer/team chat product), Sonnet 5 has been the default for Free and Pro users since July 1, 2026 — and for the first time, the default is genuinely the right model for most professional work.
+If you're on claude.ai (the consumer/team chat product), Sonnet 5 has been the default for Free and Pro users since July 1, 2026 — and the default is genuinely the right model for most professional work.
+Opus 5 is available on all paid plans: it's the default model on Max and the strongest model available on Pro.
 Pro ($17/mo annual or $20/mo monthly) and above get the full picker.
 Switch freely as the task changes — there's no per-token cost to you, just usage limits per plan.

 If you're using the API (or Claude Code, which uses the API tier you're on), each request costs by token.
 Sonnet 5's introductory pricing ($2/$10 through August 31, 2026) makes it the obvious default there too — with one caveat: its updated tokenizer produces 1.0–1.35x more tokens for the same content than Sonnet 4.6 did, so real-world costs run slightly higher than the headline rate suggests.